klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

                       more than one target architecture.
 You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
 This option value is stored in the configuration file.
--m MODULE, --module MODULE
+-m MODULE, --module MODULE  Define a :term:`modulespec`.
+If you specify modules with
-                      Define a :term:`modulespec`.
-If you specify modules with this option you don't have to put :term:`modulespecs` after commands like 'find' or 'use'.
+                      this option you don't have to put :term:`modulespecs` after some of the commands.
 You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
 This option value is stored in the configuration file.
 -b, --brief           Create a more brief output for some commands.
 -P EXPRESSION, --source-patch EXPRESSION
                       Specify a source patchexpression.
 Such an expression